luisballesteros/Getting-and-Cleaning-Data-Course-Project/README.md

 ## Getting Started
 Final evaluation of the Coursera course ["Getting and Cleaning Data Course Project"](https://www.coursera.org/learn/data-cleaning).

-The purpose of this project is to demonstrate your ability to collect, work with, and clean a data set.
+The purpose of this project is to demonstrate your ability to collect, work with, and clean a data set with R.

 ### Review criteria
 1) The submitted data set is tidy.